-Recently, Saturday Night Live viewers have treated to actor and comedian Tracy Morgan’s first extensive televised appearance since a terrible auto accident caused him serious injuries in 2014.
+Recently, Saturday Night Live viewers were able to see actor and comedian Tracy Morgan’s first extensive televised appearance since a terrible auto accident caused him serious injuries in 2014.
 Morgan’s performance is a testament to two things: one, that it is possible to recover from brain trauma and other common car accident injuries.
 And two, it is often a long, hard road to recovery.

 As readers may recall, Morgan was riding in a limousine with three other people when they were hit by a Walmart tractor-trailer.
 The crash killed one man, a close friend of Morgan’s, and gave Morgan a serious brain injury, along with numerous broken bones.